Home » Recipes » Dinner Ideas » Pork » Easy Pork Carnitas Recipe

 total time: 4 hours 35 minutes

-Pork is seasoned and slow-cooked, until it's fall-apart, fork-tender.
-We like to serve this taco night favorite in a variety of ways, with sautéed sweet peppers!
+Pork is seasoned and slow-cooked until it's fall-apart-tender in this easy carnitas recipe.
+Serve this taco night favorite tucked into tortillas with sautéed sweet peppers!

 Print